ripSquid/styrdokument/pm/eng/pm_for_skyddsombud.md

 - represent the chapter's members in questions regarding their working environment and to make sure that work assigned to trustees adheres to The Work Environment Act.
 - retain continual contact with THS safety officer.
-- retain continual contact with the chapter's representative in THS and the ICT schools JML council.
+- retain continual contact with the chapter's representative in THS.

 ## 4 Regulations